trungpv-tuc/DATA/README.md

 # DATA-for-Software-Defined-Networks
-An novel traffic aggregation mechanism for Software-Defined Networks \n
+A novel Destination-based Adaptive Traffic Aggregation (DATA) mechanism for Software-Defined Networks.
 For example, a very feasible usecase for Enterprise and Data Center networks.
 The DATA technical paper and sources will be provided soon.